MartinSobel/Covchart/README.md

 ### **Implementations:**
 - Curve that shows use of the page
-- Tool for rotate, delete, and copy charts
+- Tool for rotate, delete, and delete
-- Tool for add colors (bucket)
-- Tool for share the creation (canvas)

-## Do you think that there is something to improve?
+## Do you think I could add or improve something?
-#### Send an email to martinsobel99@gmail.com
+#### Send me an email to martinsobel99@gmail.com
+Fuck